 When Paul was a Junior at Whitman, a college professor gave him an opportunity to attend Columbia Law School and skip his Senior year at Whitman.
 Paul left for New York in 1982.
-Lysle joined him in 1984 after graduating with a degree in biochemistry (which would later prove quite helpful at Wilridge Winery).
-Lysle’s arrival in New York coincided with the importation of the first wines from Bordeaux’s celebrated 1982 vintage.
+Paul's time in New York coincided with the importation of the first wines from Bordeaux’s celebrated 1982 vintage.
 “Growing up in Idaho, it was almost impossible to find French wines, let alone afford them.
 But in the mid-80’s on the East coast you could find excellent 1982 Bordeaux’s for less than ten dollars!
-During law school, I earned a little money working for law firms and was able to afford fine wine for the first time in my life.
-I remember taking Lysle out to a tiny French restaurant in Manhattan that turned out to not have a liquor license.
+During law school, I earned a little money working for law firms in the summer and was able to afford fine wine for the first time in my life.
+I remember going out to a tiny French restaurant in Manhattan that turned out not to have a liquor license.
 Instead of being disappointed, I ran across the street and purchased a 1982 Margaux for fourteen dollars from a package liquor store.
-The wine was like velvet and it was the best meal we had ever had at that point in my life.”
+The wine was like velvet and it was the best meal I had ever had at that point in my life.”

 It takes a lot of beer to make good wine

 Somethings Paul missed in New York were the tasty microbrewery beers being produced in Washington State.
 “I spent the summer of 1983 working for a law firm in Seattle.
-I fell in love with the new beers being made by Grants, Thomas Kemper and Redhook but I could not find anything similar in New York, so I started making my own.”
-The seeds of Wilridge Winery were planted with five gallon batches of beer brewed in Paul and Lysle’s 250 square foot appartment in Spanish Harlem.
+I fell in love with the new beers being made by Grants, Thomas Kemper and Redhook, but I could not find anything similar in New York, so I started making my own.”
+The seeds of Wilridge Winery were planted with five gallon batches of beer brewed in Paul’s 250 square foot appartment in Spanish Harlem.